manhdatbn93/EdgeSSVEP/README.md

-# EdgeSSVEP: A Compact Embedded SSVEP BCI for Ultra-Low-Power Real-Time Applications
+# EdgeSSVEP: A Fully Embedded SSVEP BCI Platform for Low-Power Real-Time Applications

 This repository contains the dataset, C implementation, and Python verification tools for the paper:

-> **EdgeSSVEP: A Compact Embedded SSVEP BCI for Ultra-Low-Power Real-Time Applications**
+> **EdgeSSVEP: A Fully Embedded SSVEP BCI Platform for Low-Power Real-Time Applications**
-> Manh-Dat Nguyen, Nguyen Thanh Trung Le, Xuan-The Tran, Thomas Do, Chin-Teng Lin
+> Manh-Dat Nguyen, Thomas Do, Nguyen Thanh Trung Le, Xuan-The Tran, Fred Chang, Chin-Teng Lin
 > [TBD], 2025

 ## Overview

-EdgeSSVEP is a project focused on developing a compact, ultra-low-power Brain-Computer Interface (BCI) system for Steady-State Visually Evoked Potential (SSVEP) applications.
+EdgeSSVEP is a project focused on developing a compact, low-power Brain-Computer Interface (BCI) system for Steady-State Visually Evoked Potential (SSVEP) applications.
 The repository includes:

 - **Datasets**: EEG recordings organized by subject (S01 to S10) for SSVEP analysis.
 - **C Implementation**: Code for processing EEG data and performing SSVEP classification, optimized for embedded systems.